8 Smart Ways to Use Your Credit Cards in a Recession

 |---|---|---|---|---|

-Some credit cards offer installment loans that let you pay for purchases in monthly installments; in exchange, you pay a monthly fee or fixed interest rate.
+Some credit cards offer installment loans that let you pay for purchases in monthly installments.
+In exchange, you pay a monthly fee or fixed interest rate.
+Spreading out purchases may help you pay for essentials you can’t afford at the moment.

-Be mindful of your spending habits, create a budget, and do your best to only buy what you need and can afford.
-Even if you’re lucky enough to remain employed, recessions are uncertain times, and excessive credit card debt can hurt your financial goals far into the future.
+Track your spending, create a budget, and do your best to buy only what you need and can afford.
+If you’re lucky enough to remain employed, recessions can still mean a lot of uncertainty.
+And excessive credit card debt could hurt your financial goals far into the future.

 Some ways to control credit card spending include: